mithranm/StoryJupyter/README.md

 Writing compelling characters on the first attempt is difficult.
 To assist writers in this endeavor, I propose characters optionally be represented through placeholders, with their attributes such as name and ethnicity easily interchangeable through python code.

+(if you had the mis?fortune of stumbling upon this project as of today, everything after this point is outdated. i'm working on a proper readme)
 ## Example Workflow

 ```python